openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer {#credential-offer}

 The Credential Issuer makes a Credential Offer by directing the End-User's user-agent to the Wallet's Credential Offer Endpoint defined in (#client-metadata).
+The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a link that the End-User can click.

 The Credential Offer object, which is a JSON-encoded object with the Credential Offer parameters, can be sent by value or by reference.